-NESTED BEAN ZEN WEIGHTED SWADDLE ($30 & FREE SHIPPING IN US) : !
-If your baby sleeps better in your embrace or with your palm on their chest, The Zen Swaddle simulates the pressure from your touch with lightly weighted pads on their chest and sides.
+Nested Bean Zen Weighted Swaddle: If your baby sleeps better in your embrace or with your palm on their chest, The Zen Swaddle simulates the pressure from your touch with lightly weighted pads on their chest and sides.

-White noise machine or app
+2. White noise machine or app

 You can just download a free app on your phone for the newborn days, but I would suggest buying one once you transition to a separate room.

 You definitely need some source of light when changing a diaper at 3am.
 Having one of these is way easier than turning on an overhead light (and it’s nicer to your sleeping partner too!).

-Newborn and size 1 diapers
+4. Newborn and size 1 diapers

 You never know how big baby is going to be until he/she comes out!
 9lb+ babies don’t fit so well in the newborn diapers, so make sure you have at least a pack of size 1’s in case baby turns out to be a wee bit bigger than you anticipated!

 Everyone buys you all the cute outfits, but you really just need some simple onesies/sleepers for the newborn period.

 It’s an all-natural supplement you can give baby if you suspect they have tummy troubles (as an alternative to gas drops).
 It contains organic ginger and fennel, both of which aid in digestion, relieve gas, and calm little bellies.

 I should really put this FIRST on the list!
 I may be slightly obsessed with this thing.
 If you’ve never heard of it before, it may seem gross at first, but I PROMISE IT’S NOT.

 Get a good pair of nail clippers, and I promise it’s not as scary to cut a baby’s nails as everyone says it is!
 Once you do it a few times, you get the hang of it!

 I LOVE AQUAPHOR.
 I put that stuff on everything! (diaper rash, bug bites, scratches) It’s absolutely your choice as to which kind of butt cream you use, and some kiddos do better with different brands.
 You’ll just have to do a trial and error.

 Along with the nail issue, hand mittens are nice to have so your poor baby doesn’t get any face scratches.
 I’ve also heard socks work just the same (or better).

-Dreft or any baby detergent
+13. Dreft or any baby detergent